martinorkuma/FitBit_Fitness_Tracker_Project/Martin-Orkuma---Capstone_Project_bellabeats_output.md

 Notice that there are no more missing values across all three datasets.

-Next, I want to rename the column names in the dataset to match naming conventions.
+I then renamed the column names in the dataset to match naming conventions.

 ``` r